2014 Jadavpur University protests: 5 January 2015

 Students who had been attending classes without recording attendance as a sign of protest, intensified their protest by announcing a "fast unto death" strike on 5 January 2015.
 Ten students started the fast.
-In the ensuing days, at least three of the eleven students were hospitalized.
-However, more students joined and by 11 January, the number had swelled to at least 17.
+In the ensuing days at least three of the eleven students were hospitalized.
+However more students joined and by 11 January, the number had swelled to at least 17.
 Parents announced a token fast of 24 hours on 12 January.

 12 January 2015

-After the "fast unto death" lasting almost 160 hours with active involvement from students, parents and non-students members, the Education Minister arrived at JU on 12 January in an attempt to negotiate and persuade students to call off the fast.
-Chief minister of West Bengal, Mamata Banerjee arrived at JU shortly after.
-Around 6:30 pm, after having a meeting with the university officials, the chief minister emerged from the meeting and announced the Vice Chancellor's resignation.
+After the "fast unto death" of almost 160 hours with active involvement from students, parents, and non-students members, the education minister arrived at JU on 12 January in an attempt to negotiate and persuade students to call off the fast.
+The chief minister of West Bengal, Mamata Banerjee arrived at JU shortly after.
+About 6:30 pm and after meeting with university officials, the chief minister emerged from the meeting and announced the vice chancellor's resignation.

 Support

-Students, alumni and teachers from major educational institutions in the city and from colleges from across the country have supported the protests.
-Alumni of the University have arranged for demonstrations in New York, London and Sydney.
+Students, alumni, and teachers from major educational institutions in the city and from colleges from across the country have supported the protests.
+Alumni of the university arranged for demonstrations in New York, London, and Sydney.
 Participants of the 2013 Shahbag protests in Bangladesh expressed solidarity with the protests.
 A citizen's convention condemning the police brutality was arranged in the university campus on 24 September, which was attended by eminent educationists and intellectuals.

 Opposition

-While students demanded an apology and resignation from the Vice-Chancellor, he said that he felt his life was threatened by the student protest, which was why he summoned police.
+While students demanded an apology and resignation from the vice-chancellor, he said that he felt his life was threatened by the student protest which was why he called police.

-The Commissioner of Police said in a press conference that police came on to the campus only at the request of the Vice-Chancellor.
+The Commissioner of Police said in a press conference that police came on to the campus only at the request of the vice-chancellor.
 He accused students of offending police officers by using foul language to them.
 He also said that police were not carrying any lathis, so there was no question of any baton charge (lathi charge).
-This provoked criticism, as several video clips showed officers carrying lathis.
+It provoked criticism, as several video clips showed officers carrying lathis.

-The main contention by the authorities (both the University and the state government), is that the students were not peaceful, and that the lives and safety of University officials, including the Vice-Chancellor, were under real and tangible threat from the students.
-Another point raised by the administration was the large presence of "outsiders" among the protesters - students and others who were not currently affiliated with Jadavpur University.
-According to Vice-Chancellor Abhijit Chakrabarti in an interview with a news channel, these outsiders - alleged to be from rival political parties or to be drug-dealers who supply the student population - were the main element of the rowdiness that justified the use of punitive force.
+The main contention by the authorities (both the university and the state government), is that the students were not peaceful, and that the lives and safety of university officials, including the vice-chancellor, were under real and tangible threat from the students.
+Another point which was raised by the administration was the large presence of "outsiders" among the protesters-students and others who were not currently affiliated with Jadavpur University.
+According to Vice-Chancellor Chakrabarti in an interview with a news channel, the outsiders-alleged to be from rival political parties or to be drug-dealers who supply the student population-were the main element of the rowdiness that justified the use of punitive force.